- Search The Registry

 *Texas Southern University was founded on this date in 1927.
 They are a public historically black university (HBCU) in Houston, Texas.

-The university is one of the largest and most comprehensive HBCUs in the nation, with over 10,000 students enrolled and over 100 academic programs.
-The university is a member school of the Thurgood Marshall College Fund, and it is accredited by the Southern Association of Colleges and Schools.
+The university is one of the nation's largest and most comprehensive HBCUs, with over 10,000 students enrolled and over 100 academic programs.
+The university is a Thurgood Marshall College Fund member, accredited by the Southern Association of Colleges and Schools.
 It is classified among "R2: Doctoral Universities High research activity".

 In the early 20th century, the Houston Independent School District board resolved to establish junior colleges for each race, as the state was racially segregated in all public facilities.
 The resolution created Houston Junior College, which later became the University of Houston, and Houston Colored Junior College, which first held classes at Jack Yates High School during the evenings.
 The school's name was changed to Houston College for Negroes in 1934.

 In February 1946, Heman Marion Sweatt, a Black man, applied to the University of Texas School of Law.
 He was denied admission because of race and filed suit in Sweatt v.
 Painter (1950).
 The state had no law school for African Americans.
 To avoid integrating the University of Texas Law School, the state of Texas made several offers to Heman Marion Sweatt to keep him from going to court.
 They offered to establish the Texas State University of Negroes, which would include a law school.
 Some Black leaders welcomed the idea of having another state-supported university in Texas.
-In contrast, many others felt as though the university was created to solely avoid the integration of the University of Texas, as well as other white institutions.
+In contrast, many others felt the university was created solely to avoid the integration of the University of Texas and other white institutions.